gsilviHQS/Variationals_algorithms/README.md

 The modification converts each circuit from Qiskit to MyQLM and takes care of the job submission in the QLM framework.

 Overall, this Qiskit-QLM integration allows us to choose which type of backend to use, and when combined with the QLMaaS server, enables this code to run for larger problems and molecules, which would not be possible using a simple laptop.

+## Classic Shadow

+Shadow spectroscopy is a quantum algorithm that estimates energy differences (gaps) in a system’s Hamiltonian by analyzing the time evolution of quantum states.
+This method complements traditional quantum phase estimation by leveraging classical shadows—a technique involving randomized measurements—to access a large set of observables that contain information about the energy spectrum.
+The key advantage of shadow spectroscopy is its relatively low quantum resource demands: no auxiliary qubits are required, and it is resilient to shot noise and gate errors prevalent in NISQ devices.

+In the folder `classic_shadows` a showcase implementation of this method is provided.
+Is based on HQS`s qoqo framework, and it is comprised of 2 parts:
+- A notebook that can be run using a pre-compiled quantum program using only free opensource libraries.
+- A script that create such quantum program, for which a free licences from HQS `https://cloud.quantumsimulations.de/` is needed in order to use the needed libraries: `hqs_noise_app` and `struqture`.

 ## Testing and continuous integration